-Above and beyond the monetary costs of Worker’s Compensation, which is already expensive and going up every year, plus treatment and healthcare costs, there are human costs.
-Below is a partial list of these costs, as well as some financial connections.
-As you read below, remember that Accurate Ergonomics offers an effective, strategic approach to solving these problems.
-We also guarantee positive, measureable results when employers follow our simple, “Prescription for Success.”
+Above and beyond the monetary costs of worker’s compensation, which is already expensive and goes up most years, plus treatment and healthcare costs, there are also human costs.
+Below is a partial list of costs, as well as some financial connections.
+As you read below, keep in mind that Accurate Ergonomics offers an effective, strategic approach to solving these problems and many more.
+Positive, measureable results have been achieved in every application when employers follow our simple, “prescription for sustainable success.”

-Cost 2: The Family.
-MSD injuries often result in chronic pain, substance abuse, and family stress.
+The Family.
+MSD injuries often result in chronic pain, substance abuse and family stress.
 MSD injuries have been the catalyst for the financial demise of many families and are often precursors to separation and divorce.

-Cost 5: Productivity.
+Productivity.
 After an injured employee returns to work, they are then five times more likely to reinjure themselves.
 If a company has 300 workers, you can be assured that some of them had some type of a pre-existing condition when they were hired.
 Perhaps they had been involved in a car accident or two, were hurt in a sporting event or even at their previous job.
 Others may have been born with a spinal abnormality or congenital disorder.
-Let’s assume the average, if the injury rate of your company is 4.5 and every year 13 people become the victims of a painful injury.
-After just 10 short years, the cumulative total of injured workers who now cannot perform tasks at what was once their peak performance is now over 50% of the entire workforce!
+If the injury rate of your company is 4.5 and every year 13 people become the victims of a painful injury, after just 10 short years, the cumulative total of injured workers who now cannot perform tasks at what was once their peak performance is now over 50% of your entire workforce!

-Cost 6: Culture: Safety Culture always takes a hit when an employee is seriously injured.
-Friends are missing, investigations take place, rumors begin and sometimes blame is cast or at least insinuated.
+Culture: Safety Culture always takes a hit when an employee is seriously injured.
+Friends are missing, investigations take place, rumors begin and sometimes blame is cast, or at least insinuated.
 In many instances, injuries do not bring about the best in people and may often point to flaws in numerous areas.
-Exposing what was incorrect with an act, a flaw in a piece of equipment, or even a process, may be fertile ground for negative outcomes, (as well as positive ones).
-People often take sides, or may use this information to bolster a position or even to justify disciplinary measures.
-Injuries are never cause to celebrate, so the more injuries there are, the bigger the hit on the Company Culture.
+Exposing what was incorrect with an act, a flaw in a piece of equipment or a process may be fertile ground for negative outcomes.
+People often take sides or may use this information to bolster a position, or even to justify disciplinary measures.
+Injuries are never cause to celebrate, so the more injuries there are, the bigger the influence is on the culture.

-Cost 7: Absenteeism & Presenteeism.
+Absenteeism & Presenteeism.
 Absenteeism is when an employee does not show up for work.
-The only illness which causes employees to miss work more than MSD injuries is the common cold.
-In contrast, presenteeism is defined as showing up for work when one is ill or not able to perform their job to the degree they are able when they are healthy.
+The only illness which causes employees to miss work more than MSD injuries, is the common cold.
+Presenteeism, non-productive time while on the clock, due to fatigue, discomfort and pain costs ten times the amount of absenteeism.

 Presenteeism has only begun to receive attention in recent years.
-Research suggests that it might cause more aggregate productivity loss than absenteeism.
-An employee may come to work because he or she simply needs the money and cannot afford to take time off, however many employees experience fatigue, discomfort, and pain as a result of their everyday tasks and activities.
-Some of these tasks include sitting at a desk, computing, lifting, and standing on hard surfaces throughout a shift.
-Consequences of chronic presenteeism may include negative affects on downstream health status, job attendance dynamics, and organizational membership.
+Research suggests that 50% of the average workforce loses 5.5 hours a week due to presenteeism.
+An employee may come to work because they simply need the money and cannot afford to take time off, however, many employees experience fatigue, discomfort, and pain as a result of their everyday tasks and activities.
+Some of these activities include sitting at a desk, lifting, and standing on hard surfaces throughout a shift.
+Consequences of chronic presenteeism may include negative effects on downstream health status, job attendance dynamics and organizational membership.

-Where MSDs are concerned, presenteeism is often a substantial hidden cost.
-Fatigue, discomfort, and pain exist to a greater degree in many workforces than once was believed and take a financial toll on every business, every day.
-In fact, a recent study in one company showed that over 70% of their employees experience fatigue, discomfort or pain on a daily basis.
+Where MSDs are concerned, presenteeism is a substantial hidden cost.
+Fatigue, discomfort, and pain exist to a greater degree in many workforces than once were believed and take a financial toll on every business, every day.
+In fact, a recent study showed that over 75% of employees experience fatigue, discomfort or pain on a daily basis.

 How big of a financial toll might this have on your organization?